SASKATCHEWAN TRAFFIC RULES 03

 SGI Written Test

-This online SGI written test, with multiple choice questions, is intended to help you prepare for the Saskatchewan Class 7 learner’s Novice 1 license test required before you can get your driver’s license.
+This online SGI practice test, with multiple-choice questions, is intended to help you prepare for the Saskatchewan Class 7 learner’s Novice 1 license test required before you can get your driver’s license.
 This free practice written driving test is a lesson that is essential for getting your Saskatchewan driver’s license at your local licensing office.
 Please note, however, that this is not the actual test, and you will not receive your license if you pass this practice test.
 Whether you’re getting your Commercial Driver’s License, Learner’s Permit, or Motorcycle License, you’ve come to the right place.
 It is all FREE!